English ship Providence (1637): Service in the First Anglo-Dutch War

 She was temporarily under the command of Captain George Swanley in May 1652.
 She was part of Robert Blake's Fleet at the Battle of Portland between 18 and 20 February 1653.
-She was a member of Red Squadron, Van Division that engaged the Dutch at the Battle of the Gabbard on 2-3 June 1653.
+She was a member of Red Squadron, Van Division that engaged the Dutch at the Battle of the Gabbard on 2–3 June 1653.
 On 31 July 1653 the fleets engaged again at the Battle of Scheveningen near Texel.
 During the engagement she was a member of Red Squadron, Van Division.
+In all three battles she was listed at 33 guns, probably indicating that one of her 34 nominal guns had been lost or rendered unusable.

 In 1654 she was under command of Captain Thomas Bunn followed by Captain Robert Kirby in 1655.
 Later in 1656 she was under command of Captain John Littlejohn with Robert Blake's Fleet.
 In 1658 she was under Captain John Pointz followed by Captain Giles Shelley in 1660, both for service off the coast of Scotland.

 Service after the Restoration

 On 19 March she was under Captain John Tyrwitt until 2 April 1665.